imranhsayed/react-hooks/README.md

 ## Difference between State of a Class Vs Hook?

 * Unlike this.state, the state in hooks doesn’t have to be an object.
+We can keep it a number, string or an array.
 * You can use the State Hook more than once in a single component

 ```ruby